About · Journey

 Finding My Voice

-I’ve always been the kind of person who says yes to doing more — planning events, leading them, hosting sessions, or just jumping into something new.
+I’ve always been the kind of person who says yes to doing more be it planning events, leading them, hosting sessions, or just jumping into something new.
 I’ve spoken at 100+ events, taught hundreds of learners, and still love the thrill of learning something unfamiliar.
-I’m driven by people, communities, and products — and I believe fitness builds discipline the way startups build resilience.

-I began with Infosys (Mysore campus).
-Out of 300 students, only four were sent to Chennai — I was one of them.
+If I start talking about my journey, I began with Infosys (Mysore campus).
+Out of 300 students, only four were sent to Chennai and I was one of them.
 I cried then, but it turned out to be a gift.
 Those three years taught me independence and focus.
-During this time, I started writing on Quora; within six months my posts gained 11K followers — my first proof that stories connect people.
+During this time, I started writing on Quora; within six months my posts gained 11K followers my first proof that stories connect people.

 Role & Scope